How To Repair a Roof With Storm Damage (2024 Guide)

 DIY roof repairs should only be considered for the absolute smallest and simplest issues, such as replacing one or two easily accessible missing shingles.
 Ensure you have a spotter on the ground for safety, and never work on a wet or damaged roof.

 Roof work carries significant fall risks, even from a single-story house.
-The risk outweighs the reward if you’re not experienced with ladders, safety harnesses, and working on sloped surfaces.
+The risk outweighs the reward if you’re not experienced with ladders, safety harnesses, and sloped surfaces.
+Even a successful DIY patch is often a temporary solution.
+Patches prevent further damage until a professional can assess and execute a more comprehensive repair.

 Professional Roof Repair

 Roofing involves specialized materials and installation techniques.
-Professional roofing contractors have the expertise to properly diagnose and safely repair the full extent of the damage—which may not be immediately obvious to homeowners.
+Professional roofing contractors have the expertise to properly diagnose and safely repair the full extent of the damage, which may not be immediately obvious to homeowners.
 They are familiar with local building codes and insured against accidents and property damage during work.
 Most contractors offer warranties on their workmanship, too.

 A professional job done right can save you money in the long term.
 While a DIY fix might seem cheaper upfront, botched repairs can lead to worse problems requiring more expensive fixes later.
 If your work isn’t up to code, you might face fines or issues when selling your home.